whipowill/d2r-mod-reformed/README.md

 ![Diablo II Resurrected](https://i.imgur.com/LJvw35g.png)

-This is a custom mod for Diablo II Resurrected v2.4.3 (June 29, 2022).
+This is a custom mod for Diablo II Resurrected v2.4.3 (released June 29, 2022).
 This is the version of the game I play on SSF offline, which I think represents the last true "classic" D2 version.

-It's also the version I'm hearing [rumors](https://www.d2rmodding.com/remodded) could get modded support for TCP/IP games.
+This version of the game also supports TCP/IP games.

 I'm putting a lot of effort into making this as good as I can get it, w/ a few ideas from Project Diablo 2.
 I plan to spend quite a bit of time adventuring in Sanctuary.